What is high oleic?

 What is happening now?

-Farmers in 13 states grew high oleic soybeans on more than 800,000 acres in 2022.
-Food businesses are the top end users, with about 70% of high oleic soybean oil used in food manufacturing.
+Farmers in 16 states grew high oleic soybeans on more than 1.1 million acres in 2023 and on 800,000 acres in 2024 (with potential to reach 5 million acres in the future).
+For the end user breakout, about 35% of high oleic soybeans are used in dairy rations, 60% in food applications and 5% in industrial uses, e.g. asphalt, bioplastic and fire-resistant hydraulic oil.
 High oleic soybean oil contains beneficial monounsaturated fatty acids and less saturated fat, providing a health alternative to many cooking oils, with greater shelf stability and fry life.

 Key messages